Tyrone Cash

-Tyrone Cash is a fictional character in the Ultimate Marvel universe.
-He is a member of The Ultimates and is described as being the first Hulk before Bruce Banner became the Hulk.
+Tyrone Cash (Leonard Williams) is a character appearing in American comic books published by Marvel Comics.
+The character is depicted in the Ultimate Marvel universe, where he is a member of The Ultimates and is described as being The First Hulk prior to Bruce Banner.

 Publication history

 Tyrone Cash first appeared in Ultimate Comics: Avengers Vol. 2 #7 and was created by Mark Millar and Leinil Francis Yu.